more

 professional-bg-img

-Dharshini focuses on complex multi-jurisdictional disputes and is triple qualified to practice in Singapore, England and Wales, and New York.
-She has advised States, State entities and corporations on commercial, investment and public international law issues and has represented clients in ad hoc and institutional arbitrations under multiple arbitral rules (including the ICC, SIAC, LCIA, Swiss and UNCITRAL rules).
-She has particular experience with the energy, mining, private equity and pharmaceutical sectors.
-Dharshini also sits as arbitrator.
+Dharshini has advised States, State entities and corporations on commercial, investment and public international law issues and has represented clients in ad hoc and institutional arbitrations under multiple arbitral rules in the United States, Asia, Europe, the Middle East and Latin America.
+She has particular experience with energy, mining, private equity and pharmaceutical disputes having represented clients in several billion-dollar arbitrations in these sectors.
+Dharshini also has an active practice as arbitrator and regularly teaches, writes and speaks on issues of international arbitration.

 Experience